Miss-Enny12/alx-low_level_programming/README.md

-This is basically my c project
+This is low level programming referring to c programming